apache/submarine/website/docs/community/contributing.md

 ## Continuous Integration

-Hadoop Submarine project's CI system will collect information from pull request author's Travis-ci and display status in the pull request.
+Submarine project's CI system will collect information from pull request author's Travis-ci and display status in the pull request.

 Each individual contributor should setup Travis-ci for the fork before making a pull-request.
 Go to [https://travis-ci.org/profile](https://travis-ci.org/profile) and switch on 'submarine' repository.